CAKGOD/slam_test/README.md

 **This is repository about SLAM evalution.
 There are some [codes](https://github.com/CAKGOD/slam_test/tree/master/codes) and [reports](https://github.com/CAKGOD/slam_test/tree/master/reports).**

 ## Evaluation method

 We consider the working principle and application scenarios of SLAM.
 Three dimensions are used to evaluate SLAM more comprehensively.

 - Visual mapping effect

+Since we have not found a good method to evaluate the mapping effort, we can only view the 3D maps with naked eyes.

 - Simultaneous localization ability

+To evalute the simultaneous localization ability, the 3D slam dataset with groudtruth can be used.
+We can record the topics contain trajecroty data and then compare them with the standard data provided by groundtruth.
+Some tools like [evo tool](https://github.com/MichaelGrupp/evo) can help us to achieve this function.

 - Hardware resource usage

+To evalute the hardware resource usage of SLAM, the usages of hardwares including cpu and memory need to be considered.

 ## SLAM frameworks